 Hashimoto’s Hormone Spikes and Hot Flashes

 Patients with Hashimoto’s experience a range of symptoms alternating between hypothyroidism and hyperthyroidism.
 This is caused by damage being done directly to the thyroid that limits hormone production resulting in a net loss of thyroid hormone.
-However, as portions of the thyroid are destroyed there is a temporary release of thyroid hormone that can temporarily elevate hormone levels.
-A spike in thyroid hormone such as this can result in symptoms related to hyperthyroidism including extreme susceptibility to heat and hot flashes.
+However, as portions of the thyroid are destroyed, there is a temporary release of thyroid hormones that can elevate hormone levels.
+A spike in thyroid hormone such as this can cause symptoms related to hyperthyroidism, including extreme susceptibility to heat and hot flashes.
 This can occur even though the patient’s thyroid production indicates hypothyroidism.

-Temporary hormone spikes can result in episodes of fatigue, hot flashes, anxiety, jitteriness, and weight fluctuations.
-Furthermore, patients can suddenly become incapable of cooling down when they were previously unable to stay warm.
+Temporary hormone spikes can cause episodes of fatigue, hot flashes, anxiety, jitteriness, and weight fluctuations.
+Furthermore, patients can suddenly become incapable of cooling down when they previously could not stay warm.
 This can be highly jarring for those with hypothyroidism.

-Overmedicated hypothyroid patients experience issues similar to Hashimoto’s-related hormone spikes.
-Over supplementation of thyroid hormones may push a hypothyroid patient into hyperthyroid states resulting in many different symptoms including heat intolerance.
+Over-medicated hypothyroid patients experience issues similar to Hashimoto’s-related hormone spikes.
+Over supplementation of thyroid hormones may push a hypothyroid patient into hyperthyroid states resulting in many symptoms including heat intolerance.

 Triggered Symptom Flares

-Hashimoto’s symptoms can alter over time and periodically flare up or temporarily worsen due to different triggers.
-Flares generally exacerbate current symptoms.
+Hashimoto’s symptoms can alter over time and periodically flare up or temporarily worsen because of different triggers.
+Flares exacerbate current symptoms.